Everyman's Library Dust Jackets

 Lighthouse icon

 Everyman's Library volumes were issued with dust jackets, from the drab, purely functional early wrappers with their advertisements of other Everyman volumes and Dent series, to the ultimate incorporation of pictorial covers designed to help sell the book as well as protect it.
-In the images below, the style numbering follows Seymour's Guide 19-34.
+In the images below, the style numbering follows Seymour (Guide 19-34).
 There are many variations within versions, all of which Seymour has painstakingly catalogued.
 As it would be impractical to attempt to show all of them, only major variations are illustrated, and then only with representative examples, taken from the collection of Jeffrey S. Anderson, unless otherwise noted.

 Version 1